nomad-coe/nomad/docs/reference/glossary.md

 directly defining the type or shape of data.
 They often allow to alter how certain data is managed, represented, or edited.
 See [annotations in the schema documentation](../howto/customization/elns.md#annotations).

+### App

+Apps allow you to build customized user interfaces for specific research domains, making it easier to navigate and understand the data.
+This typically means that certain domain-specific properties are highlighted, different units may be used for physical properties, and specialized dashboards may be presented.
+This becomes crucial for NOMAD installations to be able to scale with data that contains a mixture of experiments and simulations, different techniques, and physical properties spanning different time and length scales.

 ### Archive

 NOMAD processes (parses and normalizes) all data.